kh-m/Shopify-Web-Engineer-Challenge/README.md

 * Axios

 ### Back-end
-<p>I wrote the back-end using Express.js in Node.js.
-The back-end for this web app is arguably redundant or 'overkill'.
-When the user loads the root homepage route, a function is called to 'seed' the Mongoose database; it empties it, makes an API call (from back-end using Axios) to the Toronto Waste Disposal API, loops through each item (that has a title) and saves its title, body, keywords, a favorite value default of 'false' and a unique ID from Mongoose.
+<p>Back-end was written using Express.js in Node.js.
+For this web app, the back-end database is arguably redundant or 'overkill'.
+When routing to the root, a function is called to 'seed' the Mongoose database; it empties it, makes an API call (from back-end using Axios) to the Toronto Waste Disposal API, loops through each item (that has a title) and saves its title, body, keywords, a favorite value default of 'false' and a unique ID from Mongoose.
 When the user 'favorites'/'unfavorites' an item, the data in the back-end is updated as such.
 Refreshing the homepage (root route) reseeds the database, clearing any 'favorites'.</p>
 <p>Creating this web app could have been possible without a Mongoose database, by simply saving the data on the user's browser in an array in the front-end application.
 However, the method I used allows for an easier future upgrade for a platform with data persistence, where perhaps a user can save their favorites to their user account by logging in.</p>
-<p>A drawback to how the database is currently implemented is that it does not allow for multiple users to use the website simultaneously, at least in terms of adding and removing 'favorites'.
+<p>A drawback of the current implementation is that it does not allow for multiple users to use the website simultaneously, at least in terms of adding and removing 'favorites'.
 This would lead to different users modifying the same single 'favorites' list.
-But as this is web app is created for demonstration purposes only and with minimal expected traffic, I chose to keep it this way to demonstrate the use of Mongoose and data persistence.</p>
+But as this web app is created for demonstration purposes only and with minimal expected traffic, I chose to keep it this way to demonstrate the use of Mongoose and data persistence.</p>
 <p>Though there are not many routes for this single-page web app, it does follow RESTful routing practices.
 Its JSON API can be viewed at /api/waste, and it performs PUT requests to the same route to update it.</p>

 ### Front-end
 <p>jQuery is used in the front-end to handle the data from the back-end API.
 It sorts through the data to find matches based on the item's keywords, as there is always 'over-fetching' of data when calling the API.
 It would then create li elements in the search results, and li elements in the favorites list if an item is 'favorited'.</p>

 *NOTE: Though the challenge requires that the search result matches be based on an item's **keywords**, the provided search example in screenshot suggests that the search is also looking for matches in the **title**.
 In my view, it makes more sense to also include the title and body (testing as such appeared to produce more relevant results).
-However, I decided to have it remain only search for matches in keywords, as it was explicitly stated in the challenge requirements.*
+However, I decided to have it only search for matches in keywords, as was explicitly stated in the challenge requirements.*

 <p>Toggling a 'favorite' item makes an AJAX PUT request to the back-end API.
-I also used the front-end to fix the syntax of an element's body and have all links open on a new blank page, by using the .replace() method</p>
+I also used the front-end to fix the syntax of an element's body and have all links open in a new blank page, by using the .replace() method</p>

 ### Design/UI
-Design specifications for the website are provided simply as screenshot image file, with not much technical requirements other than the functionality of the buttons.
+Design specifications for the website are provided simply as a screenshot image file, with not much technical requirements other than the functionality of the buttons.
 For the gradient, I sampled a colour from each side (left and right) and created a linear gradient based off of that.
 For the rest of the website, I simply styled it by eye-balling and trial and error, until I got a result that was close enough to the provided image.

 ### Hosting